 Fastest electric cars in the world 2020

 Zero CO2 emissions, significantly reduced local air pollution and ultra-low running costs are the chief benefits of electric cars.
-But one of the side effects of how they work is that they tend to be quite fast – faster than equivalent petrol and diesel models in almost all instances, and very fast indeed in the most extreme cases.
+But one of the side effects of how they work is that they tend to be quite fast – faster than equivalent petrol and diesel models in almost all instances, and very fast indeed in the most extreme (and expensive) cases.

 A key characteristic of electric cars is that their drivetrains are simpler than a petrol or diesel engine.
 There's much less lag, wasted energy and inertia than you get with an internal-combustion setup, so maximum power and torque are delivered the instant you step on the accelerator.

 Car manufacturers big and small have taken advantage of this, producing massively fast and powerful electric supercars, hypercars and racing cars.
 Power outputs in excess of 1,000bhp and 0-62mph times of two seconds or less aren't uncommon in this context.

 Although many of these models are either development prototypes or extremely expensive and exclusive limited-run offerings, the technology and thinking behind them is expected to rapidly trickle down to more accessible electric performance cars in coming years.
 This bodes well for the future of driving enjoyment as the world shifts to zero-emissions mobility.